 “You’re a vendor, I’m the client.
 I don’t care what you think, just do it like I ask.”

-When I started, I branded myself as a freelance designer, but it wasn’t long before I worked with someone who disagreed with every alternative I presented, claiming that none were suitable for the job.
+When I started, I labelled myself as a freelance designer, but it wasn’t long before I worked with someone who disagreed with every alternative I presented, claiming that none were suitable for the job.
 I even took a hit and worked for a lot longer than I was being paid for.

-In his article, Tony adds:
+In his piece, Tony adds:

 “Freelancing is a great way to start out, but if you’re just doing it to cover the basic needs, you’ll be scrambling forever to keep up.
 There are options though — and I thought I found the perfect solution.
 Independent contractor.”